Uninsured Children*

 About

-Lack of health insurance coverage is a significant barrier to accessing needed health care and to maintaining financial security.
-A Kaiser Family Foundation report on access to healthcare foung that those without health insurance frequently delay their care and receive fewer preventative services, which can severely impact their health.
-In addition, there may be significant financial consequences; not having insurance can make people unable to cover their medical costs, leading to medical debt.1 Uninsured children are less likely to receive preventive care such as vaccinations and well child visits on time.2,3
+Lack of health insurance coverage is a significant barrier to accessing needed health care and maintaining financial security.
+Those without health insurance receive fewer preventative services and often delay or forgo needed care due to costs, which can severely impact their health.
+In addition, not having insurance can lead to significant financial consequences, as hospitals frequently charge uninsured patients more.
+Many uninsured individuals have low incomes and little savings, making medical costs a leading cause of medical debt.1 Uninsured children are more likely to go without needed care1 and less likely to receive preventive care such as vaccinations and well child visits on time.2,3

 Data and methods